 5. Relax on the hills of Villa Ghigi

-Bologna doesn't seem a very green city.
+Bologna doesn't seem like a very green city.
 At least if you just walk around the city centre.

 If you don't want to sneak inside the gates, not far from the city centre there's the park of Villa Ghigi.
 From there you can rest under a tree, have a picnic and view Bologna's skyline of towers and red roofs.